Presidency of Richard Nixon: Vietnam War

 In 1971, Nixon ordered incursions into Laos to attack North Vietnamese bases, provoking further domestic unrest.
 That same year, excerpts from the "Pentagon Papers" were published by The New York Times and The Washington Post.
 When news of the leak first appeared, Nixon was inclined to do nothing, but Kissinger persuaded him to try to prevent their publication.
 The Supreme Court ruled for the newspapers in the 1971 case of New York Times Co. v.
 United States, thereby allowing for the publication of the excerpts.
 By mid-1971, disillusionment with the war had reached a new high, as 71 percent of Americans believed that sending soldiers to Vietnam had been a mistake.
 By the end of 1971, 156,000 U.S. soldiers remained in Vietnam; 276 American soldiers serving in Vietnam were killed in the last six months of that year.

 North Vietnam launched the Easter Offensive in March 1972, overwhelming the South Vietnamese army.
 In reaction to the Easter Offensive, Nixon ordered a massive bombing campaign in North Vietnam known as Operation Linebacker.
 As U.S. troop withdrawals continued, conscription was reduced and in 1973 ended; the armed forces became all-volunteer.
 In the aftermath of the Easter Offensive, peace talks between the United States and North Vietnam resumed, and by October 1972 a framework for a settlement had been reached.
 Objections from South Vietnamese President Nguyễn Văn Thiệu derailed this agreement, and the peace talks broke down.
 In December 1972, Nixon ordered another massive bombing campaign, Operation Linebacker II; domestic criticism of the operation convinced Nixon of the necessity to quickly reach a final agreement with North Vietnam.

 After years of fighting, the Paris Peace Accords were signed at the beginning of 1973.
 The agreement implemented a cease fire and allowed for the withdrawal of remaining American troops; however, it did not require the 160,000 North Vietnam Army regulars located in the South to withdraw.
 By March 1973, U.S. military forces had been withdrawn from Vietnam.
 Once American combat support ended, there was a brief truce, but fighting quickly broke out again, as both South Vietnam and North Vietnam violated the truce.
 Congress effectively ended any possibility of another American military intervention by passing the War Powers Resolution over Nixon's veto.

+The war concluded with the Fall of Saigon the year after Nixon's resignation, resulting in a unified communist Vietnam and a costly failure for the US, as well as Nixon's Vietnamization policy retrospectively.